opsresearch/cl-marklogic/README.md

 # cl-marklogic
-Common Lisp library for accessing MarkLogic Server
+Common Lisp library for accessing MarkLogic Server.

+Tested with MarkLogic 8.
+Tested with SBCL and ABCL.